top of page

 The Verdict: Yield vs. Growth

 In 2026, chasing yield is a defensive strategy to survive higher interest rates.
 However, a balanced portfolio should never ignore capital growth.
-While the CBD apartments offers 8%, houses in outer ring suburbs like might offer 4.5% yield but with a much higher probability of annual equity growth due to gentrification and infrastructure improvements.
+While CBD apartments offer 8%, houses in outer ring suburbs might provide a 4.5% yield but with a much higher probability of annual equity growth due to gentrification and infrastructure improvements.

 Ready to secure your next high-performing asset?
 As your dedicated Melbourne buyers advocate, I can help you navigate these volatile times to find off-market opportunities that the portals miss.

 Don't navigate this market alone.
-As an experienced Melbourne buyers advocate, we save investors time, money and stress by finding off-market opportunities and/or negotiating for the best deals.
+As an experienced Melbourne buyers advocate, we save investors time, money, and stress by finding off-market opportunities and negotiating for the best deals.
 Book a free investment strategy call today.